Best Travel Insurance for the UK and Ireland

 lightbulb icon

-Weather disruptions: Winter storms (November-March) frequently disrupt UK and Irish airports, with December and January seeing the highest cancellation rates.
+Weather disruptions: Winter storms (November to March) frequently disrupt UK and Irish airports, with December and January seeing the highest cancellation rates.
 Highland road closures in Scotland can trap travelers or prevent reaching destinations.
-Trip delay and interruption coverage helps manage weather-related costs.
+Trip delay and interruption coverage manages weather-related costs.

 lightbulb icon